 What is not so well-known to the general public, however, is the role played by NLP in healthcare software development.
 A rapidly growing role, as the statistics show.
 According to MarketsandMarkets' 2020 Natural Language Processing in Healthcare and Life Sciences Market report, the global NLP market was valued at $1.5 billion in 2020 and is expected to reach $3.7 billion by 2025, with a CAGR of 20.5%.

 Speaking of geography, North America is likely to maintain its position as the largest contributor to the global market revenue.
 On the other hand, the Asia Pacific share may be the fastest-growing one.

 The aforementioned study also suggests that the main factors driving this growth will be the spread of predictive modeling in healthcare and the increasing adoption of electronic health records (EHR).
+In this respect, NLP powers electronic records management software.
 Regarding data, the implementation of cloud-based solutions combined with NLP tools looks set to grow rapidly, thanks to their ability to ensure easy data maintenance along with the well-known cost-effectiveness and scalability.